 I am going to focus on using an oven.
 Many homesteaders do not bother with buying a dehydrator as they are costly and unnecessary if you already own an oven.
 I have a meat dehydrator which, if needed, can be used to dehydrate fruit by putting a rack at the bottom of the box.

-In addition to your oven or dehydrator, you will need your pears (while all pears will work, I prefer Asian pears or honey pears because of their flavor), sugar, water, lemon juice.
+In addition to your oven or dehydrator, you will need your pears (while all pears will work, I prefer Asian pears or honey pears because of their flavor), sugar, water, and lemon juice.

 You will also need appropriate storage containers and the correct conditions to store the dehydrated pears.